 The Ryan brothers were important figures.
 They not only outfitted Ryan’s Guards in the Civil War, they also sold their property at Sinsinawa Mound in Wisconsin to Dominican teaching nuns.
 The Order still ministers there today.
 The sisters gave the Ryan brothers a fenced burial plot for the family on the extensive grounds.

-While there are many Ryans here, Katharine Ryan Gibbs and her immediate family are buried in New York.
+While there are many Ryans here, Katharine Ryan Gibbs, husband William Gibbs, son William Howard Gibbs, and her sister Mary M. Ryan are buried in New York.

 William Ryan built two mansions in Dubuque, Iowa, when the brothers decided to run separate businesses in neighboring states.
 The mansion on the right was built for his first wife.
 When she died, he built the mansion on the left for his new wife and family while the children of the first family lived next door.